ZhengdaoZhang/my-study/learn_front-end_development/responsive_web_design/README.md

 This is one of the required project to earn your certification.
 For this project, you'll build a technical documentation page to serve as instruction or reference for a topic.

+### class 12: Learn CSS variables by building a city skyline

+CSS variables help you organize your styles and reuse them.
+In this course, you'll build a city skyline.
+You'll learn how to configure CSS variable so you can reuse them whenever you want.